-During the summer time, we gather at 5:30 PM for a wine-and-cheese Oneg, followed by Shabbat service “in the round” at 6:00 PM.
+During the summer time, we gather at 5:30 PM for a Early “wine-and-cheese” Oneg, followed by Kabbalat Shabbat service “in the round” at 6:00 PM, with a Torah reading service.

 Jews set up three things when they establish a community: a cemetery, a school, and a synagogue.
 One is to handle the inevitable, one is to provide for the future and one is to gather.
 And gather is what we do.
 For all of the cycles of life and the holy days and moments of our communal life.